StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/update-an-observable-status.md

 <!-- md:permission `manageObservable` -->

-This topic provides step-by-step instructions for updating the status of an [observable](about-observables.md) in TheHive.
+Update the status of an [observable](about-observables.md) in TheHive to mark it as sighted when detected in your environment or as an indicator of compromise (IOC) when identified as malicious.

 {% include-markdown "includes/bulk-updates-observables.md" %}